 The annual Boxing Days sales are in full swing!
-We are usually busy spending all those gift cards on our selves and having a great shopping week.
-And after Boxing day in January, most stores are blowing out inventory known as Inventory blowout, cleaning out their warehouses and making room for new inventory.
+We usually spend all those gift cards on ourselves and have a great shopping week.
+And after Boxing day in January, most stores are blowing out inventory, known as Inventory blowout, cleaning out their warehouses and making room for new stock.
 These next few months are a fantastic opportunity to purchase for others in advance.

 What to Purchase ahead of time.